Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 2. Kripke, D.F. et al. (2002).
 People who sleep for seven hours a night live longest.
 American Cancer Society Cancer Prevention Study.
 PMC1172056 →

 ⚕️ Medical Disclaimer: SmartSleepCalc provides educational information only and does not constitute medical advice.
-Individual sleep needs vary.
+Individual sleep needs vary significantly.
 Always consult a qualified healthcare provider for personal medical advice regarding sleep disorders, chronic fatigue, or related health conditions.
+Do not alter any prescribed treatment based solely on content from this article.

 Similar Posts